 The Animal Cell Technology Unit (ACTU), coordinated by Paula Alves, is a top research group combining knowledge and competences of scientists from a wide range of disciplines (Biochemistry, Biology and Engineering).
 Our know-how in terms of biopharmaceuticals spans from the initial expression vector design and cell line establishment through all stages of process development and scale-up (production, purification, stability and storage).
 Additionally, the recognized potential of cell- and gene-based therapies led us to develop expertise in both areas.
 In recent years, the ACTU has been dedicating substantial effort in the development of new in vitro models for pre-clinical research.

-The ACTU participates in several national and international projects under the 6th and 7th Framework European Commission Programs and is a member of CLINIGENE, an international Network of Excellence in Gene and Cell therapy.
+The ACTU participates in several national and international projects under the 7th Framework and H2020 European Commission Programs.
 Additionally, the ACTU collaborates with several pharmaceutical companies, biotech SMEs and academic institutions.

 The ACT Unit is presently composed of seven laboratories

 Scientifical & Technological Driven R&D Laboratories:

 - Cell Bioprocesses Laboratory - headed by Paula Alves;

 - Engineering Cellular Applications Laboratory - headed by Manuel Carrondo;

 - Cell Line Development and Molecular Biotechnology Laboratory - headed by Ana Sofia Coroadinha;

 - Advanced Cell Models Laboratory - headed by Catarina Brito;